Orange-bellied flowerpecker

 The orange-bellied flowerpecker (Dicaeum trigonostigma) is a species of bird in the family Dicaeidae.
-It is found in Bangladesh, Brunei, India, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, and Thailand.
+It is found in Bangladesh, Brunei,Indonesia, Malaysia, Myanmar, the Philippines, Singapore, and Thailand.

 Habitat

 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical mangrove forest, and subtropical or tropical moist montane forest.

 Description

 Male is distinctive, and shows slaty-blue upperparts (crown/nape/wings/tail) except for a large triangular orange patch on the mantle.
 It has a fairly thin and short bill that is slightly curved downwards at the tip.
 Upper-breast and throat are a lighter greyish blue; from the lower breast to the vent is a gradient from fiery orange (on the lower breast) to yellow (on the vent).

 Female is much duller, and is mostly drab olive brown overall, except for its pale orange rump and yellow belly.